BasPieren/weekly-nerd-1819/articles/article-2.md

 [< Back](../README.md)

 # Working With Multiple Developers
-When you are a developer you probably have heard/worked with Git and Github.
+When you are a developer you probably have heard/worked with **Git** and **Github**.
 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency ( Git, 2019 ).
 Github is a software development platform that is build around Git together with some of its own functionalities.

 Now I got a couple of years of experience working with Git and Github but this was always on my own.
-During the last project in de @cmda-minor-web I started working on a project with three other people.
+During the last project in de [@cmda-minor-web](https://github.com/cmda-minor-web) I started working on a project with three other people.
 This provided us with some healthy challenges surrounding Git and Github.

 In this article I will explain why and how we tackled some of these challenges and help prepare ourselves for a real life environment.